one1on/sgj-scraper/docs/index.md

 ```

 ### Galleries Overview
-The scraped images are displayed as grouped by their directories.
+The scraped images are displayed and grouped by their directories.
-In this example the is a directory `france` with 2 images and a directory `none` with 3 images.
+In this example there is a directory `france` with 2 images and a directory `none` with 3 images.

 [![this screenshot](/assets/images/1_tn.jpg)](/assets/images/1.PNG)

-By clicking on the image you get a slideshow for all images.
+By clicking on a image you get a slideshow for all images.
 By clicking on the link you get the view for a single gallery.

 ### Slideshow